Home | Playful Learning Activities | Language & Literacy | Preparing for Kindergarten: Supporting Emergent Writing Skills

 Activities to Practice Pre-Writing Skills

 • Fine motor skill practice will help to strengthen muscles in fingers and hands.
-Examples of fine motor skill activities include lacing beads, scissors, play dough, interlocking blocks, buttoning, etc.
+Examples of fine motor skill activities include lacing beads, cutting with scissors, manipulating play dough, interlocking blocks, buttoning, etc.

 • Time to scribble, draw, and practice mark-making allows children to interact with pencil and paper in fun, creative ways.
-Free, unstructured time for them to be creative allows them to draw pictures of what interests them, making the practice engaging and fun and helping children develop a positive relationship with writing.
+Free, unstructured time gives children a chance to draw pictures of what interests them, making the practice engaging and fun and helping children develop a positive relationship with writing.

 Writing Skills